Flank/flank-dashboard/docs/02_process.md

 * `Squash and merge`
   * If the pull request contains a bunch of work in progress intermediate commits, use the`Squash and merge` button so the PR is collapsed into one logical change.

+### Automatic PR merge

+We use [Mergify](https://mergify.io) to automatically merge Pull Requests when all GitHub Actions pass.
+See configuration script [.mergify.yaml](../.mergify.yaml) to know more.

 ## Rewrite commits into logical changes

 Git commits are organized into logical changes before merging to master.